drtomonroe/drtomonroe.github.io/research_overview/index.md

 <div style="text-align: center;">

 <p align="left">
+  <strong>Our mission is to improve patient outcomes by defining how genetic variation influences cardiac form and function.</strong>
-    I specialize in testing hypotheses generated from personal and population genetics observations, emphasizing genetic heart diseases and the variable expressivity characteristic of these conditions.
+  We specialize in testing hypotheses generated from personal and population genetics observations, emphasizing genetic heart diseases and the variable expressivity characteristic of these conditions.
 </p>

 <p align="left">
     Complex traits, such as the rhythmic beating of the human heart, emerge through genetic interactions across space and time.
 While we have made significant progress in resolving how tissues self organize by integrating environmental cues with DNA sequence, we still cannot engineer organs on demand or predict complex phenotypes from genetic sequences alone.
-Underlying these challenges is our poor understanding of cis and trans genetic interactions. <strong>I am driven by the central ethos that understanding how cumulative genetic variation leads to disease will drive innovation that improves the quality of human life.</strong>
+Underlying these challenges is our poor understanding of cis and trans genetic interactions. <strong>We are driven by the central ethos that understanding how cumulative genetic variation leads to disease will drive innovation that improves the quality of human life.</strong>
 </p>

 <p align="left">
-    My work centers around the discovery, validation, and mechanistic interpretation of genetic variation - known as the "variant to function" challenge, V2F.
+    Our work centers around the discovery, validation, and mechanistic interpretation of genetic variation - known as the "variant to function" challenge, V2F.
 A crucial extension of this approach is the interpretation of variants within the context of modifiers, non-additive interactions, and environmental influences.
 This topic is acutely relevant as clinical genetics becomes more routine, especially in diverse populations and the emerging role of polygenic inheritance.
 In my view, multi-allelic predictive models informed by molecular phenotypes will revolutionize the prevention and treatment of disease.
-My general strategy is organized into three types of projects:
+Our general strategy is organized into three types of projects:
 </p>